Queen Anne's County Alimony Lawyer

 There are no specific formulas for calculating alimony in Maryland.
 Judges have a vast amount of discretion when it comes to weighing these factors and rendering a decision.

-How Often Will I Pay or Receive Alimony?
+How Often Will I Pay or Receive Alimony in Maryland?

 Based on the aforementioned factors, a judge will determine how often one will pay or receive alimony.
 These payments can be monthly, bi-weekly, semi-annually, or even a lump-sum.
 Unless you and your spouse agree on the frequency of alimony payments, a judge will make this decision for you.